ChiKitsune/SwapThings/README.md

          - minecraft:painting, quick blend into the wall!
       - Note: If want do your own item and message playername is required

+#####  ```/swapthings randomenchanting [playername] [courtesy of] [effecttype] [enchantment] [enchantment level]```
+    Chooses a random item in inventory and gives, changes, or removes an enchantment at random
+      - Note: effecttype can be a value of ANY, POSSITIVE, NEGATIVE, RANDOM.
+         - ANY: will do from 0 - max normal level of the enchantment
+         - POSSITIVE: will always increase the enchantment's level unless already at max
+         - NEGATIVE: will always decrease level by at least one or if already at level one will remove enchantment.
+         - RANDOM: will determine a random range and choose from that for what it will do.
+      - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
+If none is given will just use "someone" instead.
+      - Note: If an enchantment is not given will choose a random valid enchantment and level
+      - Note: If an enchantment level is not given will choose a random valid one for the given enchantment (0 is possible which will remove the enchantment
+      - Note: When specifying the enchantment level can do higher than usual (i.e. minecraft:efficiency 10 will give Efficiency X)

 #####  ```/swapthings randomgift [playername] [courtesy of]```
     Gifts a random item based on the list in the configs
       - Note: Each list item contains three parts.